Sandakphu Phalut Trek

 FAQs

-Which month has the best mountain views?
+What is the best season for mountain views?

-How cold does it get?
+How cold does it get at night?

 Mountain trail